-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)

-Filed by the Registrant $oximes$ Filed by a party other than the Registrant $oximes$ Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 AVADEL PHARMACEUTICALS PLC (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than The Registrant) Pay ment of Filing Fee (Check all boxes that apply): X No fee required.
-Fee paid previously with preliminary materials.
-Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed by the Registrant oxtimes Filed by a party other than the Registrant \Box

+Check the appropriate box:

+- □ Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- ☑ Definitive Proxy Statement

+- □ Definitive Additional Materials

+- □ Soliciting Material under §240.14a-12

+AVADEL PHARMACEUTICALS PLC

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if Other Than The Registrant)

+Payment of Filing Fee (Check all boxes that apply):

+- \boxtimes No fee required. - □ Fee paid previously with preliminary materials. - □ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

+EXPLANATORY NOTE

+This Amendment No. 1 (this "Amended Proxy Statement") amends and restates in its entirety the Definitive Proxy Statement on Schedule 14A of Avadel Pharmaceutical plc (the "Company") that was originally filed with the Securities and Exchange Commission on April 28, 2023 (the "Original Proxy Statement").
+This Amended Proxy Statement is being filed (i) to include the date that this notice of the annual general meeting of shareholders and accompanying materials will be first made available to holders of record of the Company's ordinary shares, (ii) to disclose the number of shares that were outstanding as of May 25, 2023, the record date established by the Board of Directors and (iii) to make a correction to the section titled "Ownership of the Company's Ordinary Shares".
+Except as specifically discussed herein, this Amended Proxy Statement does not otherwise modify or update any other disclosures presented in the Original Proxy Statement.

+You should read this Amended Proxy Statement in its entirety and in place of the Original Proxy Statement.
+The Company will print and distribute this Amended Proxy Statement for consideration in lieu of the Original Proxy Statement.

-Avadel Pharmaceuticals plc Ten Earlsfort Terrace Dublin 2 D02 T380
+Avadel Pharmaceuticals plc Ten Earlsfort Terrace Dublin 2 D02 T380 Ireland

-NOTICE OF 2022 ANNUAL GENERAL MEETING OF SHAREHOLDERS To Be Held on August 4, 2022, at 10:00 a.m.
+NOTICE OF 2023 ANNUAL GENERAL MEETING OF SHAREHOLDERS To Be Held on August 1, 2023, at 10:00 a.m.
 (Irish Standard Time)